UIUCLibrary/teams/README.md

 Teams supports limited API functionality

 #### Search
+Search requests are performed using the GET method.
 Team Resources

 To get all of the team resources for a particular team